Icie Hoobler: Career

 After receiving her Ph.D. from Yale, she started working at Western Pennsylvania Hospital in Pittsburgh as an assistant chemist, where she faced extreme discrimination for her gender.
 The hospital only had restrooms for men, and Hoobler had to use a restroom in a public building a half-block down the street.
 Due to this, she limited her trips to the bathroom and after a few months of working at the hospital she developed acute nephritis (kidney inflammation).
 Because of her acute nephritis, she was urged to take a year's leave of absence.
 Hoobler was also not allowed to eat in the dining hall for doctors, as all the other doctors were male, and she was not allowed to eat in the nurses' dining hall for bureaucratic reasons, so she ate with the hospital employees.
 Upon expressing her dissatisfaction to the chief of the laboratory, she was told that she would soon get used to the conditions.
 After two weeks, and when the conditions did not improve, Hoobler resigned from Western Pennsylvania Hospital.

-A day after her resignation, the president of the board of trustees asked her why she decided to resign and why she didn't attend the annual staff banquet, which the chief of the laboratory had not invited her to because he didn't think she would want to be with "all those men."
+A day after her resignation, the president of the board of trustees asked her why she decided to resign and why she did not attend the annual staff banquet, which the chief of the laboratory had not invited her to because he did not think she would want to be with "all those men."
 After the president chastised the chief of the laboratory, Hoobler's treatment at the hospital improved to her satisfaction.

 Hoobler faced numerous other instances of discrimination over the course of her career, including when the Chicago Club invited her to speak at its event, not realizing that "Icie" was a female's name.
 Upon arriving at the event, Hoobler was not allowed to enter until her husband negotiated with the manager and the board of trustees re-voted on whether or not to let her speak.

 In 1923, during her year of rest after developing nephritis, Hoobler began teaching at the University of California, Berkeley.
 She taught a course on food chemistry, amongst others.
-While teaching, she was offered the position of Director of the Nutrition Research Project of the Merril-Palmer School for Motherhood and Child Development.
+While teaching, she was offered the position of director of the Nutrition Research Project of the Merril-Palmer School for Motherhood and Child Development.
 The project's goal was to improve knowledge and research on the health of mothers.
 Hoobler spent the next 31 years directing the laboratory and then served as a research consultant from 1954 to 1974.
 Under her direction, the laboratory published 300 journal articles and several books on subjects ranging from the metabolism of women during the reproductive cycle to the chemistry of the red blood cell.